Gastrointestinal stromal tumor: Management

 Radiotherapy has not historically been effective for GISTs and GISTs do not respond to most chemotherapy medications, with responses in less than 5%.
-However, four medications have been identified for clinical benefit in GIST: imatinib, sunitinib, regorafenib, and ripretinib.
+However, several medications have been identified for clinical benefit in GIST: imatinib, sunitinib, regorafenib, ripretinib and avapritinib.

 Imatinib (Glivec/Gleevec), an orally administered drug initially marketed for chronic myelogenous leukemia based on bcr-abl inhibition, also inhibits both c-KIT tyrosine kinase mutations and PDGFRA mutations other than D842V, and is useful in treating GISTs in several situations.
 Imatinib has been used in selected neoadjuvant settings.
-In the adjuvant treatment setting, the majority of GIST tumors are cured by surgery, and do not need adjuvant therapy.
+In the adjuvant treatment setting, the majority of GIST tumors are cured by surgery and do not need adjuvant therapy.
 An exception to this is where the anatomical position of the tumour means that surgery is technically difficult or complex.
 For example, rectal GIST often requires radical surgery to achieve complete resection, involving abdominoperineal resection and permanent stoma.
-In these situations, the use of neoadjuvant imatinib can significantly decrease both tumour size and mitotic activity, and permit less radical sphincter-preserving surgery.
+In these situations, neoadjuvant imatinib can significantly decrease tumor size and mitotic activity and permit less radical sphincter-preserving surgery.